ryanmasondavies/Bindings/README.md

 Certain elements of UIKit do not necessarily adhere to key-value observing, and opt for the target-action pattern, delegation, or notifications.

-For this purpose, a binding may be encapsulated within a _trigger_.
-A trigger can be treated in the same way as a binding, and will respond to the same methods.
-It is responsible for triggering an update to the bind whenever necessary - most often in the event of a notification.

 UITextField, for example, does not send KVO notifications when `[UITextField name]` is modified – it instead sends out an UITextFieldTextDidChangeNotification.
-A trigger can listen for notifications from a specific text field and tell the binding to update accordingly.
+A _trigger_ can listen for notifications from a specific text field and tell the binding to update accordingly.

-Following on from the above code exerpt, a bind can be added to update the person's name when the text field's content is changed:
+Following on from the above code exerpt, a trigger can be added to update the person's name when the text field's content is changed:

     // Create a binding as normal
-    BNDBinding *triggeredBinding = [[BNDBinding alloc] initWithSource:[personVC textField] sourceKeyPath:@"text" destination:[personVC person] destinationKeyPath:@"name"];
+    BNDBinding *binding = [[BNDBinding alloc] initWithSource:[personVC textField] sourceKeyPath:@"text" destination:[personVC person] destinationKeyPath:@"name"];

-    // Wrap it in a notification trigger triggeredBinding = [[BNDNotificationTrigger alloc] initWithBinding:triggeredBinding notificationCenter:[NSNotificationCenter defaultCenter] notificationName:UITextFieldTextDidChangeNotification sender:[personVC textField]];
+    // Create a trigger and add it to the binding BNDTrigger *trigger = [[BNDNotificationTrigger alloc] initWithNotificationCenter:[NSNotificationCenter defaultCenter] notificationName:UITextFieldTextDidChangeNotification sender:[personVC textField]];
+    [binding addTrigger:trigger];

     // Add it to the VC's bindings
-    [[personVC bindings] addBinding:triggeredBinding];
+    [[personVC bindings] addBinding:binding];

 When the trigger receives a UITextFieldTextDidChangeNotification, it will update person's name using the new text.